Dwight Peck's personal Web site

 Kristin's April 2005 visit to Switzerland (and Italy)

-You may not find this tangibly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.
+You may not find this terribly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.

 Verbania and the Borromeo Islands

-The lakeboat from Cannobio's on strike for the morning and takes 3 hours anyway, so we've dashed by auto down to Verbania, a much better jumping-off place for the Isole in any case.
+The lakeboat from Cannobio's on strike for the morning and takes 3 hours anyway, so we've dashed by auto to Verbania, a much better jumping-off place for the Isole in any case.
 Now we're just strolling around Verbania, looking for a hot-dog stand, till the strike's over and the boat's ready to go.

 Even Verbania has a lovely old part of town.